EnvModellingGroup/hrds/README.md

 * python 2.7 or 3.
 * numpy
 * scipy
-* osgeo.gdal to read and write raster data
+* osgeo.gdal (pygdal) to read and write raster data

 To install pygdal, install the libgdal-dev packages and binaries, e.g.